 Recommendations for Profit Maximization

-The Walmart operates in a monopolistic market where there are many competitors operating in the same retail sectors.
+The Walmart operates in a monopolistically competitive market where there are many competitors operating in the same retail sectors.
 The pricing strategy should be based on lower pricing strategy where R&D needs to focus to make retail products cheaper in comparison to other retail stores.
 Walmart should also focus on customer satisfaction and employee preservation.
 Further, “Walmart should also consider the macroeconomic factors as the elasticity of demand for the retail product is sensitive and hence increase or decrease in GDP, inflation; the prime rate may affect the demand from the consumer (Wal-Mart Stores Inc., 2009).”

 Conclusion